manystarsapart/misc/README.md

 ## Part I: The Startup Prompt

-Since I have a fish init script set up, I can simply run the script when that init script runs.
+Since I already have a [fish init script](#1-fish-shell-init-script) set up, I can simply run the script when that init script runs.
 No issue.

 I explored [zenity](https://help.gnome.org/users/zenity/stable/) and its functionalities, and first tried using `notification`: